bekalu1819/Using-Big-Data-for-Efficient-Site-Selection-in-5G-Network-Deployment-in-case-of-jigjiga/README.md

 ## Repository Structure

 - **/data**: Contains all datasets used in the project.
-- **/notebooks**: Jupyter notebooks for data preprocessing, feature engineering, EDA, and modeling.
+- **/notebooks and results**: Jupyter notebooks for data preprocessing, feature engineering, EDA, and modeling.
-- **/scripts**: Python scripts for data processing and analysis.
-- **/results**: Outputs from analysis, including visualizations and reports.
-- **README.md**: Project overview and documentation.
+-- **README.md**: Project overview and documentation.

 ---